TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 #### Source of the Dataset

 - The dataset used in this analysis is sourced from Kaggle.
+- Data used from this analysis was collected in 2021

 #### Structure and Format

 - The dataset is presented in Excel.
+- Currency used is ₹ Indian Rupee
 - It consists of 393,120 rows and 14 columns.

 #### Variables and Features